-As the world's leading source of intelligent information, Thomson Reuters recognizes and encourages active participation in social media and online communications.
+As a leading provider of business information services, Thomson Reuters recognizes and encourages active participation in social media and online communications.
 We do so responsibly.
 This means we:

-- Are transparent and, if writing about Thomson Reuters or its products, services or industry, always disclose that we are employees, whether talking on behalf of the company or in a personal capacity - If writing personally and there is any risk of confusion, however slight, make it clear that the views expressed are personal and not the company's views - Unless authorized by the company to do so, do not reveal confidential data or sensitive information about the company or its customers, vendors or suppliers - Are careful to avoid discussing company trade secrets, contracting, upcoming product releases or any other proprietary information
+- Are transparent and, if writing about Thomson Reuters or its products, services or industry, always disclose that we are employees, whether talking on behalf of the company or in a personal capacity - · If writing personally and there is any risk of confusion, however slight, make it clear that the views expressed are personal and not the company's views - Unless authorized by the company to do so, do not reveal confidential data or sensitive information about the company or its customers, vendors or suppliers - Are careful to avoid discussing company trade secrets, contracting, upcoming product releases or any other proprietary information